Two 'pound pups' need loving homes this week

 For more information or to meet one of the animals listed, contact Animal Control Officer Boyd at 573-631-9521.
 The pound is open from 8:30 a.m. to 3 p.m.
 Monday-Friday.

-Dogs and cats remain for at least seven days at the Park Hills and Farmington pounds; and at least five days at the Desloge and Leadwood Pounds to allow owners the opportunity to claim them.
+Dogs and cats remain for at least seven days at the Farmington pounds to allow owners the opportunity to claim them.
 After that, they are eligible for adoption or euthanasia.
 There are no adoption fees, but rescuers are required by the Missouri Department of Agriculture to sign a spay/neuter/vaccination commitment.